ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 So, if you truly believe that the chief end of man is to glorify God and enjoy Him forever, then biblical worship is not just what you *ought* to be doing — it is what you should *long* to be doing.

-The question we need to ask is: *What is Biblical Worship?*
+The question we need to ask is: *What is True Biblical Worship?*

 *(pause, then directly to the heart)*